bgord/knowledge/roadmap.md

 - ~~What is the `tee` command?~~
 - How to add arguments for a Makefile script?
 - What is the purpose of nginx?
+- How to select a value from path in `jq`?
+- How to set a value for path in `jq`?
+- How to delete a key-value pair in `jq`?

 ## Vim (2/7)
 - How to fold functions and other blocks of code?